-Transfers reflect amounts capitalised during the period, the partial repayment of a loan from Royal Borough of Windsor and Maidenhead, and amounts capitalised during the period.
+Transfers reflect amounts capitalised during the period and the repayment of a loan from Royal Borough of Windsor and Maidenhead.

-Under the funding agreement with the Secretary of State, the Academy Trust was subject to a limit on the amount of GAG that it could carry forward at 31 August 2014.
-An amount equal to 12% of GAG could be carried forward, of which up to 2% could be used for general recurrent purposes, with any balance being available for premises/capital purposes.
+Under the funding agreement with the Secretary of State, the Academy Trust was subject to a limit on the amount of GAG that it could carry forward at 31 August 2015.
+Note 2 discloses whether the limit was exceeded.